 For many years we have made a special Christmas appeal.
 Rather than giving short term financial aid, we partner with friends in the UK and around the world through our Pathways form Poverty initiative, to work with the poor to empower them by providing long term sustainable routes out of poverty.

-Please watch the video below and see how your giving this Christmas can really make a difference and empower thousands of people who have been robbed of hope, power and dignity to find sustainable pathways out of poverty.
+Please watch the video below and see how your generosity will really make a difference and empower thousands of people who have been robbed of hope, power and dignity to find sustainable pathways out of poverty.

 Building on our very strong relationship with Edward Buria and EDFRI International in Kenya we will be working to protect vital water supplies for hundreds of families affected by the recent droughts, with the renovation of two sand dams that will capture the rains when they do fall.
 Sand dams provide a clean, secure and local year-round water supply in water scarce environments.
 With the water being held under the sand, evaporation is minimal, meaning this precious resource is not lost.
 People are also protected from many water-borne diseases and mosquitoes can’t breed – reducing the threat of malaria.
 As the dams are close to villages, they stop the need for people walking for hours each day just to collect water that is often unsafe to drink, enabling children to attend school instead of looking after younger siblings and farmers to put their energies into food production rather than water collection.